Skip to main content

 Accordingly, in almost all cases, this spec agrees with the JLS's rules when specifying what base types appear in a piece of code.
 It makes an exception for "Bound of an unbounded wildcard," for which it specifies a bound of Object that the JLS does not specify.

 When this spec refers to "the nullness operator of" a type T, it refers specifically to the nullness operator of the type component that is the entire type T, without reference to the nullness operator of any other type that is a component of T or has T as a component.
+The entire type is also called the "root" type.

 For example, "the nullness operator of List<Object>" refers to whether the list itself may be null, not whether its elements may be.